SEN units

 Illustration of women and child figures in front of a desk with a piece of paper and a pen to represent 1 to 1 support in schools.

-Some mainstream schools in England have specialist units or resource bases which provide extra support to children who have Special Educational Needs (SEN).
+Some mainstream schools in England have specialist units or resource bases that provide extra support to children with special educational needs (SEN).

-The Government has been clear in its intention to increase the number of SEN units and resource bases.
-This is reflected in stated policy aims and significant funding commitments, including the £740 million High Needs Provision Capital Allocation, intended to support the creation of 10,000 new SEND places and specialist facilities within mainstream schools.
+The government has been clear in its intention to increase the number of SEN units and resource bases.
+This is reflected in stated policy aims and significant funding commitments.
+A £740 million High Needs Provision Capital Allocation is intended to support the creation of 10,000 new SEN places and specialist facilities within mainstream schools.

 Experiences of units and resources

-Contact conducted a series of focus groups to capture the experience of parent carers who have children who either currently attend a unit or base or have done in the past, as well those who have considered this type of placement for their child.
+We conducted a series of focus groups to further capture the experience of parent carers of children who either currently attend a unit or base or have done in the past.
+We also wanted to hear from parents who have considered this type of placement for their child.

-The discussions revealed significant inconsistency in how these units operate, particularly regarding inclusion but also in terms of the support they offer.
-Parent’s experience of the support in units and bases varied widely—from well-resourced, flexible provision to underfunded hubs without qualified teachers or adequate therapy input.
+The discussions revealed significant inconsistency in how these units operate, particularly regarding inclusion but also in the support they offer.
+Parent’s experience of the support in units and bases varied widely: from well-resourced, flexible provision to underfunded hubs without qualified teachers or adequate therapy input.

-To find out more about Contact’s findings, read the full write up of the findings from the focus groups here.
+To find out more about Contact’s findings, read the full write up of the findings from the focus groups.

 What Contact is calling for

-Contact would like to see clear guidance for specialist units to ensure they are appropriately funded, staffed and founded on the principle of inclusion, respecting and protecting every child’s right to a mainstream education, whilst not replacing the role of special schools.
+We’d like to see clear guidance for specialist units to ensure they are appropriately funded, staffed and founded on the principle of inclusion.
+They must respect and protect every child’s right to a mainstream education, while not replacing the role of special schools.

 Done well, specialist units have the potential for more young people to feel included in their local school community.
-However, increasing them without suitable regulations or guidance could lead to them being entirely separate in teaching and location from the mainstream school, segregating pupils with SEN.
+Increasing them without suitable regulations or guidance could lead to them being entirely separate in teaching and location from the mainstream school, segregating pupils with SEN.

 Download the report >